Farming/Scheme and Grant Aid

 Remember you can contact the Irish Organic Association today by telephone 090 643 3680 or email info@irishoa.ie to discuss any questions you may have about your prospective application that you can’t find here.

-Applications for Organic Farming Scheme are open in Tranches, set by by the Department of Agriculture, Food and the Marine.
+Applications for Organic Farming Scheme 2025, operated by the Department of Agriculture, Food and the Marine, are currently open until the 29th November 2024, with a contract start date of 1st January 2025.
 Potential new entrants, however, can join the Irish Organic Association and convert their farm to organic at any time.

 You can also apply to the Irish Organic Association by downloading and completing the application forms and sending them to us by email info@irishoa.ie or by post.